-FRS 103 Business Combinations and FRS 27 Consolidated and Separate Financial Statements were revised and are applied from prospectively to business combinations first accounted for in accounting periods beginning on or after 1 July 2009 and the amendments to IAS 27 apply retrospectively to periods beginning on or after 1 July 2009.
+FRS 103 Business Combinations and FRS 27 Consolidated and Separate Financial Statements were revised and are applied prospectively to business combinations first accounted for in the first annual reporting period beginning on or after 1 July 2009 and the amendments to FRS 27 apply retrospectively to periods beginning on or after 1 July 2009.
+These have been adopted for the reporting year beginning from 1 January 2010.
 The main changes in existing practice resulting from the revision to FRS 103 affect acquisitions that are achieved in stages and acquisitions where less than 100% of the equity is acquired.
 In addition, acquisition related costs must be recognised as expenses unless they are directly connected with the issue of debt or equity securities.
 The revisions to FRS 27 specify that changes in a parent's ownership interest in a subsidiary that do not result in the loss of control must be accounted for as equity transactions.